-Per Joe Cosmano, numerous steps must be taken to ensure that data is correctly disposed with:
+Per Joe Cosmano, numerous steps must be taken to ensure that data is correctly disposed of with:

 • Management needs to contact the systems administrator when a device or system is to be removed.

-• Proper procedures need to be taken to destroy data partitions (magnetic erasure by system administrators, DD, degaussing)).
+• Proper procedures must be taken to destroy data partitions (magnetic erasure by system administrators, DD, degaussing)).

-• Companies should consider setting up logs and step-by-step procedures to stay ahead of compliance issues and also to make sure all the procedures are followed.
+• Companies should consider setting up logs and step-by-step procedures to stay ahead of compliance issues and ensure all the procedures are followed.

 Legal requirements may differ depending on which compliance your organization falls under (HIPAA, Sox, GLBA).

 For instance, HIPAA requires that electronic storage media and devices containing patient health information should have that information deleted by persons with adequate technical knowledge to ensure irreversible removal.

 What alternatives are there for server disposal?